ZipCodeCore/TDD-AnimalFactory/README.md

 	* Click [here](https://github.com/Zipcoder/TDD-AnimalFactory/blob/master/README-TDDPatterns.md) to gain more familiarity with TDD-structured programming.

 ## Getting Started

+* You probably already have IntelliJ installed, right?
 * Begin by opening the project via its `pom.xml` with IntelliJ.
     * [How do I install IntelliJ](https://github.com/Zipcoder/Maven.TDD-AnimalFactory/blob/master/README-InstallingIntelliJ.md)?
 * Continue by opening the `test.java.rocks.zipcodewilmington` package and completing each of the `TODO`s.